 A positive adjustment was justified based on all above considerations.
-As a result, the Nomination and Compensation Committee recommended, and the Board approved, that the LTIP for employees, including the NEOs, in 2016 be determined with a corporate performance multiplier of 0.75.
-This resulted in grants set at 113% for each of Messrs.
-Gandur and Querio, 38% for Mr. Lewis and 26% for Mr. McPhee.
+As a result, the Nomination and Compensation Committee recommended, and the Board approved, that the LTIP for employees, including the NEOs, in 2017 be determined with a corporate performance multiplier of 0.40.
+This resulted in grants set at 60% for each of Messrs.
+Gandur and Querio, and 20% for each of Messrs.
+Lewis and McPhee, in each case expressed as a percentage of the NEO's base salary.